Alberta pulls funding for Western College of Veterinary Medicine in Saskatoon | Globalnews.ca

 A 54-year-old partnership between the Western College of Veterinary Medicine (WCVM) and the province of Alberta will soon come to an end.

-On Thursday, the Alberta government announced it will not renew its participation in the interprovincial agreement after 2020.
+The Alberta government announced on Thursday it will not renew its participation in the inter-provincial agreement after 2020.

 READ MORE: Learning more about veterinary medicine at Vetavision